deusconsortium/DEUS-EX-Machina/GraphicTools/README.md

 Includes a python class DEUSgraphics that can be used to load and plot several quantitites from the .DEUSprofile files.
 The class can be used in the following way

 ```
-#define an object that wil study over-densities from the file 'my_data_file.DEUSprofile'
+#define an object that will study over-densities from the file 'my_data_file.DEUSprofile'
 plotter = DEUSgraphics(True)
 plotter.Load('my_data_file')

 #this last call be be also done in the constructor
 plotter = DEUSgraphics(True,'my_data_file')

 #plot a mean profile with a comoving r1 in [10.0,10.0 + 1.0] [Mpc/h]
 plotter.PlotMeanProfile(10.0,1.0)

 #plot the P(r1) histogram
 plotter.PlotStatistics()

 #plot an individual profile with index 'i' (must verify i >= 0 and i < plotter.getProfileNumber())
 plotter.PlotSingleProfile(i)
 ```